-Matt Chandler is a Senior Director at BPI where he utilizes his deep strategic and crisis communications experience to help clients solve challenges.
+Matt Chandler is a Managing Director at BPI where he utilizes his deep strategic and crisis communications experience to help clients solve challenges.
 Matt has led complex corporate and crisis communications engagements that range from brand names to non-profits in finance, healthcare, technology, education, and national security.

 Previously, Matt was a Partner at Frontier Solutions and Frontier Public Affairs, integrated risk and crisis management firms where he oversaw the firms’ strategic communications and public affairs portfolios.
 In 2018, Matt deployed to Afghanistan with the U.S. Navy, where he serves as a reserve officer, as a strategic communications planner.